 There is nothing more annoying than a temperamental lawn mower on a sultry summer day.
-You are all set to start mowing only this time, one, two, or even three pulls on the starting rope produce a desultory gurgle or a dirty black smoke from the mower.
+You are all set to start mowing only this time, one, two, or even three pulls on the starting rope produce a desultory gurgle or a puff of dirty black smoke from the mower.
 In this situation, one needs to accept that after three pulls on the starting rope, if you aren’t able to start it; then it is very likely that something is amiss.

 Assuming that there is plenty of fuel in the tank, you may discover that the issue lies in the carburetor.
 Of course, the lawn mower carburetor is never the sole reason why your lawn mower may die suddenly.
 But there are times when the carburetor is improperly adjusted or clogged with sediment and dirt.